drKeeman/glitch_core/lab_journal/04_llm_and_persona_engine.md

 I wrote about it at idea log, but here again: this is very small experiment, but for future we HAVE to think about ethics - i don't feel right to feed AI only with traumatic and stress events.
 Thats cruel, that's not honest, and that can result in 'angry traumatic AGI'

-Liek 10 years ago i'd been pissed when 'Siri' answered that 3 laws of robotics is smth like a joke, that is not mandatory to obey...
+Like 10 years ago i'd been pissed when 'Siri' answered that 3 laws of robotics is smth like a joke, that is not mandatory to obey...
 Somebody tought Siri that... mayeb it felt fun at the moment, but as AI would evelve..
 I believe ethics should be threated seriously in AI research..
 Epsecially in AI research..
 And thinking about AGI/ASI, even if it looks now as sci-fi - who knows how soon we'll see them in action

 ## Results